binhtran432k/movie-preact/README.md

 results?
 A smooth and responsive experience that pushes the boundaries of performance.

+**API Integration Deep Dive:** This project takes you on a deep dive into integrating the `themoviedb` API using `axios`, a popular HTTP client library, to demonstrate best practices for leveraging powerful third-party resources within your Preact applications.

 ## Features

 - Clean and intuitive interface powered by Tailwind CSS